Public figures who have tested positive for coronavirus

 “I urge everyone to respect the rules, because this virus makes no distinction!”
 Rugani said on Twitter a day later, reassuring everyone that he was fine.

 The deputy head of Japan’s Olympic committee and head of Japan’s soccer association Kozo Tashima tested positive on March 17.

-The Japan Football Association (JFA), where Tashima, 62, doubles as the chairman, said he had traveled to Britain, the Netherlands and the United States from late February to early March.
+The Japan Football Association (JFA), where Tashima, 62, doubles as the chairman, said he had travelled to Britain, the Netherlands and the United States from late February to early March.

-Other names from the world of football diagnosed with the coronavirus include Juventus and France midfielder Blaise Matuidi, Sampdoria’s Manolo Gabbiadini, Valencia’s Ezequiel Garay, France international Eliaquim Mangala, Fiorentina players including Norwegian Morten Thorsby, Swede Albin Ekdal and Gambian Omar Colley, and Flamengo coach Jorge Jesus.
+Other names from the world of soccer diagnosed with the coronavirus include Juventus and France midfielder Blaise Matuidi, Sampdoria’s Manolo Gabbiadini, Valencia’s Ezequiel Garay and France international Eliaquim Mangala, Fiorentina players including Norwegian Morten Thorsby, Swede Albin Ekdal and Gambian Omar Colley, and Flamengo coach Jorge Jesus.

-Compiled by Karishma Singh; Editing by Nick Tattersall and Giles Elgood
+Compiled by Karishma Singh; Editing by Nick Tattersall and Frances Kerry